AdobeDocs/analytics-platform.en/help/getting-started/estimate-usage.md

 1. Before you create the project in Workspace, [create a data view](/help/data-views/create-dataview.md) that pulls in data from ALL your connections and has no filters applied.
 In other words, it includes all your data.

-1. In Workspace, create a new project and pull in all events (from the **[!UICONTROL Metrics]** dropdown) for the previous month.
+1. In Workspace, create a new project and pull in all events (from the **[!UICONTROL Metrics]** dropdown) leading up to the first Friday of the month, starting with the first day of your current CJA contract.

    ![Events](assets/events-usage.png)

-1. do this
+   This will give you a good idea of how your usage is trending month to month.

+1. Depending on your needs, you can drill down by dataset, etc.

-## Create a report in the CJA API {#api-report}
+## Create an automated report in the CJA API {#api-report}

-Use the [CJA reporting API](https://developer.adobe.com/cja-apis/docs/api/#tag/Reporting-API) to run a report on all your event data.
+1. Use the [CJA reporting API](https://developer.adobe.com/cja-apis/docs/api/#tag/Reporting-API) to run a report on all your event data, **for every connection**.
+Set this up so that the report runs

+   * on every third Friday of every month.
+   * going back to the first day of your current CJA contract.

+   This will give you a good idea of how your usage is trending month to month.
+It will give you the total number of rows on all of your CJA connections.

+1. Use Excel to further customize this report.

+## Define a rolling data window {#rolling}

+To manage your usage, the [connections UI](/help/connections/create-connection.md) lets you define CJA data retention as a rolling window in months (1 month, 3 months, 6 months, etc.), at the connection level.

+The main benefit is that you store or report only on data that is applicable and useful and delete older data that is no longer useful.
+It helps you stay under your contract limits and reduces the risk of overage cost.

+If you leave the default (unchecked), the retention period will be superseded by the Adobe Experience Platform data retention setting.
+If you have 25 months' worth of data in Experience Platform, CJA will get 25 months of data through backfill.
+If you deleted 10 of those months in Platform, CJA would retain the remaining 15 months.

+Data retention is based on event dataset timestamps and applies to event datasets only.
+No rolling data window setting exists for profile or lookup datasets, since there are no applicable timestamps.
+However, if your connection includes any profile or lookup datasets (besides one or more event datasets), that data will be retained for the same time period.